 When a malicious party sends a fraudulent email disguised as a legitimate email, often purporting to be from a trusted source.
 The message is meant to trick the recipient into sharing financial or personal information or clicking on a link that installs malware.

+One of the more targeted types of social engineering threats.
 Similar to phishing, but tailored for a specific individual or organization.
-(Learn more about it here)
+(Learn more about it here.)

 A specific type of spear-phishing attack, targets high-profile employees, such as the chief financial officer or chief executive officer, to trick the targeted employee into disclosing sensitive information.

 This is one of the types of social engineering threats that evolved from regular phishing.
 Also known as voice phishing, vishing involves the use of social engineering over the phone to gather financial or personal information from the target.

 Business Email Compromise (BEC) and Business Communication Compromise (BCC)

 A spear-phishing attack where a malicious actor impersonates an Executive and attempts, through social engineering tactics, to get the target to send funds, credentials, or sensitive information.
 The impersonation may occur through a display name change, a typosquatted email or username, or through an actual compromise of the executive’s communication channel account.

 A form of social engineering that exploits SMS, or text, messages.
 Text messages can contain links to such things as web pages, email addresses or phone numbers that when clicked may automatically open a browser window or email message or dial a number.